Behavioral economics: Nudge theory

-Nudge is a concept in behavioral science, political theory and economics which proposes positive reinforcement and indirect suggestions as ways to influence the behavior and decision making of groups or individuals—in other words, it's "a way to manipulate people's choices to lead them to make specific decisions".
+Nudge is a concept in behavioral science, political theory and economics which proposes designs or changes in decision environments as ways to influence the behavior and decision making of groups or individuals—in other words, it's "a way to manipulate people's choices to lead them to make specific decisions".

-Nudging contrasts with other ways to achieve compliance, such as education, legislation or enforcement.
-The concept has influenced British and American politicians.
-Several nudge units exist around the world at the national level (UK, Germany, Japan and others) as well as at the international level (OECD, World Bank, UN).

 The first formulation of the term and associated principles was developed in cybernetics by James Wilk before 1995 and described by Brunel University academic D. J. Stewart as "the art of the nudge" (sometimes referred to as micronudges).
 It also drew on methodological influences from clinical psychotherapy tracing back to Gregory Bateson, including contributions from Milton Erickson, Watzlawick, Weakland and Fisch, and Bill O'Hanlon.
 In this variant, the nudge is a microtargeted design geared towards a specific group of people, irrespective of the scale of intended intervention.

 In 2008, Richard Thaler and Cass Sunstein's book Nudge: Improving Decisions About Health, Wealth, and Happiness brought nudge theory to prominence.
 It also gained a following among US and UK politicians, in the private sector and in public health.
 The authors refer to influencing behavior without coercion as libertarian paternalism and the influencers as choice architects.
 Thaler and Sunstein defined their concept as:

-In this form, drawing on behavioral economics, the nudge is more generally applied to influence behavior.

-One of the most frequently cited examples of a nudge is the etching of the image of a housefly into the men's room urinals at Amsterdam's Schiphol Airport, which is intended to "improve the aim".